 by Pavandeep Gill, MD and Allison Osmond, MD FRCPC, updated on May 9, 2019

-The epidermis is made up of three layers: epidermis, dermis, and subcutaneous fat.
+Skin is made up of three layers: epidermis, dermis, and subcutaneous fat.
 The surface and the part you can see when you look at your skin is called the epidermis.
 The cells that make up the epidermis include squamous cells, basal cells, melanocytes, Merkel cells, and cells of the immune system.
-The keratinocytes in the epidermis produce a material call keratin which makes the skin waterproof and strong and protects us from toxins and injuries.
+The squamous cells in the epidermis produce a material called keratin which makes the skin waterproof and strong and protects us from toxins and injuries.

 Small spaces called cysts filled with keratin are also seen in the epidermis.
 Pathologists call these spaces “keratin pearls”.
 Your pathologist will examine your tissue sample carefully to make sure there is no sign of cancer or pre-cancerous disease.